 A 'conditional prepayment rate' (CPR) is taken into account in the valuation of the mortgages.
 The CPR is an estimate of the repayment on the underlying loans.
 As part of their continuous monitoring, NN Bank N.V. delivers information on the actual repayments on the mortgage portfolio of the Fund.
-Based on the realised early repayments in the Fund and reports from brokers and rating agencies, NN IP assesses to what extent the information corresponds with the market information for Dutch Residential Mortgage Backed Securities.
-NN IP may adjust the CPR if this is deemed necessary and reasonable.
-Throughout the year 2017, the CPR remained unchanged at 6%.
+Based on the realised early repayments in the Fund and reports from brokers and rating agencies, NNIP assesses to what extent the information corresponds with the market information for Dutch Residential Mortgage Backed Securities.
+NNIP may adjust the CPR if this is deemed necessary and reasonable.
+Throughout the year, the CPR was adjusted from 5% to 6% as a result of the increase in repayments on mortgages in particular due to the recovering housing market and the increase in transactions.